Originally published February 25, 2021, updated May 16, 2022

 Before embarking on artificial intelligence in eCommerce, lay out the goals and how you will approach them.
 Get stakeholders onboard about what your AI project will deliver early on.
 Avoid burning through cash by setting milestones and releasing more funds once you reach progress.
 These tips will enable you to gradually improve and grow your project’s value.

 AI Versus Automated Workflows

-For most B2B businesses, eCommerce AI is not the answer.
+For most B2B businesses, AI in eCommerce is not the answer.
 Most companies are not prepared to adopt AI and often the technology is overkill for the problem.
 A rule-based workflow automation engine performs the job well and costs much less.